All CAMRA festivals are staffed by dedicated and invaluable CAMRA members, and the Great British Beer Festival is no different.

 - Discounts on some of the stalls within the festival

-- Free accommodation or subsidy hotel depending on hours worked
+- Free accommodation or a subsidy on hotel nights, depending on hours worked

-We are still in the beginning stages so we are not quite ready yet.
-We are expecting our application portal to be available in April, so do check back.
-If you have any problems or questions about volunteering, then email firstname.lastname@example.org where Paula, Laura or Liz will answer your query.
+If you have any problems or questions about volunteering, then email firstname.lastname@example.org where Laura or Liz will answer your query.

 Need to know more?
 Here are a few words from our volunteers